How Much CBD Oil Should I Take?

 One of the main questions we are asked is “how much CBD should I take for my health condition?”
 While this may sound like a simple question, we should be able to answer without too much trouble, this is not a one-size-fits-all system, as everyone is different.
 In this article, we provide some general suggestions for determining how much CBD to take based on a number of factors.

-Calculating The Best Dosage For You
+Determine The Best Dosage

 As with many other supplements, weight is often a determinant in dosing.
 This theory dictates that the more you weigh, the higher your dosage should be.
 In addition, the level of pain or discomfort people are experiencing can determine the right dosage.
 Someone with chronic pain or severe anxiety may need a higher dose, whereas a person with a mild condition may prefer a lower dose.